Common HTTP request and response headers used in Azure Search

 2 minutes to read

-The Azure Search Service APIs support a set of common HTTP request/response headers, summarized here for reference:
+The Azure Search Service REST APIs support a set of common HTTP request/response headers, summarized here for reference:

 The requested content type for the response.
 Default is application/json;odata.metadata=minimal.
 Other allowable values are application/json, application/json;odata.metata=full, application/json;odata.metadata=none, and text/plain (for $count only).

 Set to your query or admin key, depending on the API.

 Content type of request body (PUT/POST).
 Default is application/json.